Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Botanical Gardens (Botaniska Trädgården)

+The Botanical Gardens in Visby are a serene oasis in the heart of town and a must visit stop.
+Conveniently, the city shuttle dropped us off adjacent to the gardens.
 The gardens are free to enter and offer a tranquil setting with a variety of plants and flowers.
 Visitors can stroll through the well-maintained paths, admire the diverse flora, and relax in peaceful surroundings.
-The gardens are especially known for their collection of roses, making it a delightful place for nature lovers and photographers.
+The gardens are especially known for their collection of roses, making them particularly beautiful in summer.

 Almedalen Park